CQCL/pytket-docs/manual/manual_compiler.rst

 target bit.
 To disable this behaviour, pass the ``allow_classical=False`` argument to :py:meth:`SimplifyInitial` when constructing the pass.

+.. warning:: Most backends currently do not support set-bit operations, so these could cause errors when using this pass with mid-circuit measurements.
+In such cases you should set ``allow_classical=False``.

 Note that :py:meth:`SimplifyInitial` does not automatically cancel successive pairs of X gates introduced by the simplification.
 It is a good idea to follow it with a :py:meth:`RemoveRedundancies` pass in order to perform these